 After proving that the defendant breached a duty of care and proximately caused the plaintiff’s nerve injuries, the plaintiff must then illustrate the nature and extent of the harm that they suffered.
 The function of nerves in the human body is to transmit impulses within the body, such as from the brain to the muscles.
 Nerve groups include the brain, cranial nerves, spinal nerves, and sympathetic nerves, all of which have important and very specific functions.
 Injuries to the nervous system or spinal cord may be extremely painful, sometimes involving lifelong complications like muscle atrophy, weakness, paralysis, numbness, tingling, burning, and sensitivity.

-In addition to the plaintiff’s testimony regarding their nerve injuries, the plaintiff may also rely upon the testimony of expert witnesses, such as physicians, physical therapists, or vocational rehabilitation experts, to help the jury understand the full extent of the devastation caused by the accident.
+In addition to the plaintiff’s testimony regarding their nerve injuries, a nerve injury attorney in Pembroke Pines may also introduce the testimony of expert witnesses, such as physicians, physical therapists, or vocational rehabilitation experts, to help the jury understand the full extent of the devastation caused by the accident.
 The defendant may argue that the plaintiff also was negligent in causing the accident at issue.
 Comparative fault by a plaintiff may reduce their compensation award, so it is important to anticipate and defend against such allegations if possible.